Blog > Is equity release a good idea?

 When is equity release a good idea?

 Equity release may be a good idea for homeowners who have ruled out other ways to get a cash boost for their finances.
-This is because it can work out to be an expensive way to borrow money, whilst there may be cheaper options available to you.
+But please bear in mind that it can work out to be an expensive way to borrow money, and there may be cheaper options available to you.

 Here are just some of the typical circumstances when arranging equity release might be a good idea: